prof3ssorSt3v3/mad9034/docs/assignments/work-week3-2.md

 - Figure out which steps/frames can be rough, and which need to be defined with more detail or

-**Turn your ideas into a hypothesis:** Ask how might you solve your user’s problem.
+**TURN YOUR IDEAS INTO A HYPOTHESIS:** Ask how might you solve your user’s problem.

 **Your Problem Statement from W2D2:**
 - We spoke to ________________ (describe persona)